aheenam/laravel-translatable/README.md

 2. [dimsav/laravel-translatable](https://github.com/dimsav/laravel-translatable) expects a new table for every new model that has translatable attributes

-## Todo

-This project has not reached a stable status, there are still some methods that must be implemented before v1.0 can be released

-- -[remove an attributes translation]
-- -[remove all (or a locale's) translations of an model]
-- -[return default value if translation is not present]
-- -[make sure that translation is updated on multiple saves]
-- -[returns all translations]
-- do some refactoring

 Installation
 ---
 You can install the package via composer: